 Please also read additional details on Noni in the ‘parasite prevention’ section above.

 More articles and Research on Noni from Hawaiian Organic Noni: Noni for Pets

 Another risk factor is unnecessary and too frequent vaccinations—more on that in the Vaccination section.
 This is not an opposition to vaccinations.
-They are clearly necessary.
+They are necessary.
 It is about vaccinating the right way and not too often to keep your dog in good health.

 Pet Health Insurance

 Lastly, be ready.
 I have German Shepherd Dogs, which are known to develop joint issues due to poor breeding—especially American-breed German Shepherds.
 For that reason, I purchased pet health insurance for my dog to cover hereditary diseases.
 Should he ever need the $10,000+ hip dysplasia surgery, I am ready.
 I used Petplan USA pet insurance until it became too expensive, and coverage became poor.
 Next, I had Trupanion pet insurance until they tried not to cover an emergency bloat surgery.
 They declared it a pre-existing condition, which is, of course, ridiculous.
 Eventually, I could get it paid for, but that was unacceptable.